Uthaeus/overtime-simpli/README.md

 ## UI
 - x Bootstrap -> formatting
-- Icons from Font Awesome
+- x Icons from glyphicons
 - x Update styles for Forms

 ## Refactor TODOS
 - x Refactor user association test in post_spec
-- Refactor posts_form for admin user with status
+- x Refactor posts_form for admin user with status
 - x Fix post_spec.rb:82 to use factories
 - x Fix post_spec.rb:52 to have correct user reference and not require update